stacks-network/stacks/FAQs.md

 ### What is Blockstack?

-Blockstack is a new decentralized internet.
+Blockstack is the new decentralized internet.

 With Blockstack, users control their data and apps run on their devices.
 There are no middlemen, no passwords, no massive data silos to breach, and no services tracking us around the internet.